 The setup phase is when Transend validates credentials provided by customer.
 Once credentials are successfully validated and necessary provisioning services have been performed, Transend will guide customer to schedule the cutover.
 At this time Transend will configure software and begin the migration.

-Transend’s migration methodology is designed to ensure a quick and efficient cutover, with an optimized user experience.
+Transend’s migration methodologies are designed to ensure a quick and efficient cutover, with an optimized user experience.
+As a result, we offer two different migration methodologies.

-- Stage 1 – email messages sent/received within the recent 12-month period (performed pre-cutover)
+- Stage 1 – messages sent/received within the recent 12-month period (performed pre-cutover)

 - Stage 2 – calendars/contacts/tasks + Stage 1 delta job (performed post-cutover)

-- Stage 3 – email messages older than 12 months (performed post-cutover)
+- Stage 3 – messages older than 12 months (performed post-cutover)

 Your cutover is when DNS records are updated and email from external users is delivered to your new mail platform (“Go live”).